 Keep your office neat, and clean computer equipment using compressed air or a bit of isopropyl alcohol on a cotton swab or a cleaning cloth.
 If you plan for a computer to be out of service for a while (such as when a user is on vacation or leave), cover it to limit dust accumulation.

-You can also digitally clean up your hard disk space by deleting unnecessary programs and files, emptying the recycle bin, defragmenting the disk, and performing disk cleanup.
-These steps free up memory to keep the system running more smoothly.
+You can also digitally clean up your hard disk space by deleting unnecessary programs and files, emptying the recycle bin, defragmenting the disk (for HDDs), and performing disk cleanup.
+These steps free up storage space to keep the system running more smoothly.

 Updates